 Of course, there’s a downside to this marketplace.
 Online and traditional mattresses often reduce the warranty coverage if you purchase their bed on Amazon.
 Some also remove the sleep trial, as this is a feature exclusive to the company direct method.
 Amazon usually takes control of this matter by providing its own 30-day warranty.
 Fortunately, some brands also retain their trial offerings.
 You just have to know where to look.

-- ADAPTIVE FOAM: Constructed with freshly poured T&N Adaptive foam, this mattress provides a bouncy yet supportive feel perfect for all sleeping positions.
-Our foam allows us to compress our mattress to fit into a small box and ships quickly
+- PROPRIETARY ADAPTIVE FOAM: Constructed with freshly poured T and N Adaptive foam, this mattress provides a bouncy yet supportive feel perfect for all sleeping positions and also allows us to box the mattress for quick shipping without compromising quality

-- HIGH QUALITY: Our high grade foam is more advanced than outdated materials such as latex and memory foam which cause you to "sink in and feel stuck" and "sleep hot."
-The T&N Adaptive foam sleeps cool, is just the right mix of "not too soft, and not too hard", and offers great pressure relief and "localized bounce" so you won't disturb your sleeping partner
+- NOT HOT, NOT COLD, JUST RIGHT: Our high grade foam is more advanced than outdated materials such as latex and memory foam; The T and N Adaptive foam sleeps cool, sleeps comfortable and offers great pressure relief, plus you won’t disturb your sleeping partner

 - Top Layer is constructed of 3-inches of a 3 lb density gel memory foam designed to contour your body